 - Timely or time-limited

-There are many areas of wellness that you could create goals around.
-Use our ideas for wellness goals to help you set SMART wellness goals for 2020 and create a clear plan to help you accomplish your goals.
+We’ve identified six categories of wellness goals.
+Use our ideas for wellness goals to help you set SMART wellness goals for 2020 and create a clear plan to help you accomplish your goals this year and beyond.

-- Prep healthy lunches for the week on Sunday.
+- Prep healthy lunches for the week every Sunday.

-- ack a healthy lunch three days per week.
+- Pack a healthy lunch three days per week.

 - Include 50% fruits and vegetables with each meal.